Obstructed defecation: Epidemiology

 The prevalence is greater in older people of both sexes, especially women.
 Overall, most patients with ODS are females.
 Some of the reasons for this female predilection are thought to be related to trauma from childbirth through vaginal delivery, menopausal tissue changes and hysterectomy.
-However, a not insignificant proportion of patients with ODS are males or nulliparous females (i.e. have never given birth).
+However, a not insignificant proportion of patients with ODS are males or nulliparous females (i.e. those who have never given birth).